qwertyquerty/skybook/_posts/floor-clip-ceiling.md

 }
 ```

 Inside the `ChkLineDown` part of `LineCheck` we can find this part of the code.
-The problem is that the highest point the Line Check hits a floor our y position will be set to that floor -= 1.0f.
-This makes it impossible to clip past a floor even if there is a ceiling under it since we are then never under a ceiling unless it is inside the floor itself which is only the case on structures like rocks or doors that overlap with background collision.
+The problem is that at the highest point the Line Check hits a floor, our y position will be set to that floor - 1.0f.
+This makes it impossible to clip past a floor even if there is a ceiling under it since we are then never under a ceiling unless it is inside the floor itself (which is only the case in structures like rocks or doors that overlap with background collision.)

 ### Order of Operations outside of LineCheck

-If we are falling slower than 45 units, then we will never trigger `LineCheck`.
+If we are falling slower than 45 units per frame, we will never trigger `LineCheck`.
 So what happens now?

 ```c++
 ...